kira-ml/kira-ml/README.md

 ---

-## 📌 Final Note
+## 🧭 Final Note

-> 🎓 *Still a student, but already solving real-world ML problems.*
+> 🎓 Still a student, but building like an engineer.
-> 🚀 *Let’s shape the future of ethical, impactful AI — one project at a time.*
+> 🌍 Let’s shape the future of **trustworthy, human-aligned AI** — together.